metio/terraform-provider-k8s/docs/data-sources/storage_k8s_io_storage_class_v1_manifest.md

 page_title: "k8s_storage_k8s_io_storage_class_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "storage.k8s.io"
 description: |-
-  StorageClass describes the parameters for a class of storage for which PersistentVolumes can be dynamically provisioned.StorageClasses are non-namespaced; the name of the storage class according to etcd is in ObjectMeta.Name.
+  StorageClass describes the parameters for a class of storage for which PersistentVolumes can be dynamically provisioned.
+StorageClasses are non-namespaced; the name of the storage class according to etcd is in ObjectMeta.Name.
 ---

 # k8s_storage_k8s_io_storage_class_v1_manifest (Data Source)

-StorageClass describes the parameters for a class of storage for which PersistentVolumes can be dynamically provisioned.StorageClasses are non-namespaced; the name of the storage class according to etcd is in ObjectMeta.Name.
+StorageClass describes the parameters for a class of storage for which PersistentVolumes can be dynamically provisioned.
+StorageClasses are non-namespaced; the name of the storage class according to etcd is in ObjectMeta.Name.

 ## Example Usage